 A non-custodial parent who has an active child support order and loses his/her job will likely have the following questions about unemployment and child support:

+Being unemployed doesn't mean you don't have to pay your child support.
 A recently unemployed parent should immediately check with the state to find out whether he/she is eligible for unemployment benefits.
 If so, notify the unemployment office of the outstanding child support order.
 The unemployment office will deduct the child support payments from the parent's unemployment wages.

-The parent should continue to work with the family court and the child's other parent.
+The parent should continue to work with the family court and the child's other parent during their unemployment.
 The unemployed parent should document his/her ongoing job search.
-When the parent secures a new job, he/she should pay their child support via check, until the payments are taken directly from their wages.
+When the parent secures a new job, he/she should pay their child support via check, until the payments can be taken directly from their wages.

 Most child support orders require a non-custodial parent charged with paying child support to provide health insurance for their child.

+If a parent loses his or her job, he or she will also lose health insurance.
+Often, an employee is entitled to continue health insurance benefits through COBRA.
+However, the cost of COBRA insurance is not subsidized, as is the cost of most insurance benefits, offered by an employer and, therefore, it can be quite costly.
 If a parent is unemployed and unable to continue to provide health insurance for a child, the parent should speak to the custodial parent, first.
-Perhaps the custodial parent can add the child to his/her own health insurance, if there is a plan available.
+Perhaps the custodial parent can add the child to his/her own health insurance policy if there is a plan available.
 If not, a custodial parent can seek to add the child to a federally-funded insurance plan for children.